ianW1969/WaterMeth_Controller/README.md

 the power train CANBUS can be tapped from the Green connector at the back of the dash pod pin 18 CAN HI, pin 19 CAN LOW.
 The MAP (4 BAR) & Temperature sensor used is a Bosch0 281 006 059
-A video can be found here https://www.youtube.com/watch?v=-fjJu9AUhX8
+A video can be found here https://www.youtube.com/watch?v=-fjJu9AUhX8 In V1.6 the WM,PSI & IAT screens don't update correctly this rectified in V1.7.